BoyuanZhang/monogame_tile_solution/README.md

 	- Implement Drag and Drag feature for Tile Layer list box (for easier control of layer levels)

-	- Introduce a "Draw-To" layer drop down box that will populate depending on selected Tile Layers.
-	  Then when editing, features will be applied to the layer in the "Draw-To" box.

 	- Implement Tile collision system that can be used by a collision engine

 	- Implement XML property files for the saving and loading of Tile Layer Layouts and their properties